-Diploma supplement Document drawn up in accordance with a European format that is added to the alternated with one or more periods of professional practice related to the study programme.
+Dual-study programme A dual-study programme is organised in such a way that education is alternated with one or more periods of professional practice related to the study programme.
 The study programme therefore consists of an educational segment and a professional placement segment, both of which are integral parts of the study programme.